Case study

 At every step of the way, we made sure to set up redirects and take steps to ensure that there would not be any negative effects in search engine traffic.

 After the bulk of the content strategy work, we designed them a fresh, vibrant new visual system.
 They have the good fortune to be located in a beautiful tree-filled patch of Indiana and even have “of-the-Woods” in their name!
 So we embraced the Woods to generate a bright, natural color palette full of greens and blues that could complement and expand their existing brand.
+And we picked the perfect typefaces to fit right in (and be super legible).

 Then we built a design system that could grow and adapt to any type of content they needed, including